IfLostart2per5/Calcli/README.md

 ## Operators

 '+' - add two numbers
 '*' - multiply two numbers
 '-' - subtract two numbers
 '/' - divide two numbers
 '^' - raise a number to power of other number
 '|x|' - the absolute value of x
 'x!' - factorial of x

 ### relational operators
-'==' - returns 1 if two numbers are equals, else it returns 0
+'==' - returns 1 if two numbers are equals, else it returns 0.
-'>=' - returns 1 if a number is greater than or equals to other number, else it returns 0 '<=' - returns 1 if a number is less than or equals to other number, else it returns 0 '!=' - returns 1 if two numbers are different, else it returns 0 '<' - returns 1 if a number is less than other number, else it returns 0 '>' - returns 1 if a number is greater than other number, else it returns 0
+'>=' - returns 1 if a number is greater than or equals to other number, else it returns 0.
+'<=' - returns 1 if a number is less than or equals to other number, else it returns 0.
+'!=' - returns 1 if two numbers are different, else it returns 0.
+'<' - returns 1 if a number is less than other number, else it returns 0.
+'>' - returns 1 if a number is greater than other number, else it returns 0.

 ## Negative values

-Negative values must be between parentesis, in format (-x)
+Negative values must be puted between parentesis, in format (-x)

 ## functions

 Some integrated functions (cannot be created more):
   1. sqrt(x) - returns the square root of x
   2. ctrt(x, y) - returns the y-root of x (x^(y^-1))
   3. perc(x) - returns the decimal shape of x percent
   4. perm(x) - returns the decimal shape of x permile
   5. receive() - returns the expression typed by user

 example:
 ```